kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   repositories:
     # Git HTTPS protocol with a path to index.yaml
     - url: "git::https://github.com/kyma-project/addons.git//addons/index.yaml"
-    # Git HTTPS protocol with a path to index.yaml of a specified version and depth query parameter
+    # Git HTTPS protocol with a path to index.yaml of a specified version and a depth query parameter
     - url: "git::https://github.com/kyma-project/addons.git//addons/index.yaml?ref=1.2.0&depth=3"
     # github.com URL with no prefix.
-It is automatically interpreted as Git repository source.
+It is automatically interpreted as a Git repository source.
     - url: "github.com/kyma-project/addons//addons/index.yaml"
     # bitbucket.org URL with no prefix.
-It is automatically interpreted as Git repository source.
+It is automatically interpreted as a Git repository source.
     - url: "bitbucket.org/kyma-project/addons//addons/index.yaml"
 ```